yuricfurusho/TMDbAPI/README.md

-# TMDbAPI
+# TMDbAPI Android App

 ## Summary
-Android App that lists upcoming movie from the TMDb API
+A simple android app that lists upcoming movies from the TMDb API and display its details.

 ## Architecture
 The app is built with MVVVM architecture and rxAndroid.
 It uses Retrofit Library for http requests and Glide Library for image downloading and display.